 The party season really gets underway with club opening parties in May and the season starts to wind down the first week of October with closing parties.
 As May nears its end, most of the super clubs are open and in full swing.
 The last week of May is when most venues host their famous opening parties.
 Closing parties begin at the end of September.

 The eFoil is a mix of all the sports enthusiasts who love; surfing, kite foiling, flying, and deep powder snowboarding.
 A powerful electric motor is mounted on a wing with a propeller beneath a high-performance surfboard.
 The foil and wings combine to allow riders of all abilities to fly above the water.
-With private lessons, boarders will soon be enjoying a new perspective of the beauty around them in no time.
+With private lessons, you will soon be enjoying a new perspective of the beauty around you in no time.